HumanMovementNeuroscience/capstone/docs/course_materials/exercises/exercise4/exercise4-Building-your-tree.md

 - also set up `general` channel, and `paper-summarize` channel with the paper schema included in it.

--->
+tasks I will ask them to do -

+- pop a /chat in each of the 3 main topic channels
+- use the #papers channel to discuss individual papers and then show them how to extract a summary and then use it to -->

 # Excercise #4 - Building your tree